 - Choose a unique password for your mobile wallet.
 Should your smartphone be lost or stolen, this may help protect you from both unwanted charges and from theft and misuse of your personal data.

 - Install and maintain security software.
 Apps are available to:

-- Wipe sensitive personal information and mobile wallet credentials from your smartphone; and
+- Wipe sensitive personal information and mobile wallet credentials from your smartphone.

 - Make your smartphone emit a loud sound (“scream”) to help you or the police locate it.

-- Be careful about what information you store.
+- Be careful about the information you store on your mobile device.
 Social networking and other apps may pose a security risk and allow unwanted access to your personal information and mobile wallet data.

-- If you are not certain whether your smartphone or mobile device has been stolen or if you have simply misplaced it, attempt to locate the smartphone by calling it or by using the security software's GPS locator.
+- If you are not certain whether your smartphone or mobile device has been stolen, or if you have simply misplaced it, try locating the smartphone by calling it or by using the security software’s GPS locator.
 Even if you may have only lost the smartphone, you should remotely lock it to be safe.

-- If your smartphone or mobile device was stolen, also immediately report the theft to the police, including the make and model, serial and IMEI or MEID number.
-Some carriers require proof that the smartphone was stolen, and a police report can provide that documentation.
+- If your smartphone or mobile device was stolen, report the theft to the police immediately – including the make and model, serial and IMEI or MEID number.
+Some service providers require proof that the smartphone was stolen and a police report can provide that documentation.